misskissC/httpApiTest/readme.md

 see python code, or a little reference by `doc`.

 ### sidelights
-this my first time to use `python` to write something, so the routines not mature enough, maybe. goddess would hope more knowledgeable guys just like you can continue to improve it.
+this is my first time to use `python` to write something, so the routines not mature enough, maybe. goddess would hope more knowledgeable guys just like you can continue to improve it.